These water fasting tips will answer the questions most of us have before (and while) fasting and make your fasting experience a whole lot easier.

 I don’t recommend you do the same, which is why I put together these water fasting tips.

 Here you’ll find answers to questions I once had and am now often asked.
-It’s written in easy-to-understand normal people’s English—not over-complicated doctor talk—but the scientific info here does come from a doctor, Dr. Jason Fung.
+I did my best to write in easy-to-understand normal people’s English—not over-complicated doctor talk—but the scientific info here does come from a doctor, Dr. Jason Fung.
 His book, The Complete Guide to Fasting, is the most easy-to-read, helpful, and motivating resource on fasting out there.
 Start with these tips, then if you want more detail, read the book.

-Because the more you understand fasting and how and why to do it, the better your experience will be, the more likely you’ll do it again, and the more you’ll benefit.
+I suggest you read all these water fasting tips because the more you understand fasting and how and why to do it, the better your experience will be, which means you’re more likely to do it again are really reap the benefits.

 Don’t be stupid like me.